 - Having an intestinal condition that interferes with the way your body absorbs food, such as Crohn's disease or celiac disease.

 - Having abnormal bacterial growth in your stomach.

-- Taking certain medicines that are used to treat heartburn and ulcers for a long time.
+- Taking certain medicines that are used to treat heartburn, ulcers, and diabetes for a long time.

 - Having had surgery on your stomach or your intestines, such as gastric bypass surgery.

 Your doctor will find out why you have a low vitamin B-12 level by asking questions about your health, giving you a physical exam and checking your blood.
 He or she may need to do other tests to check for a low level of vitamin B-12.

 What happens if my vitamin B-12 level is low?

 You might not have any symptoms if your vitamin B-12 level is just a little bit low.
 However, a very low vitamin B-12 level can cause symptoms of anemia, such as paleness, weakness and fatigue (severe tiredness).
 It can also cause depression, dementia and other serious problems with your nervous system.
 Damage to your nervous system that is caused by a low vitamin B-12 level can become permanent if you don't get treatment promptly.

 Some people who have low vitamin B-12 levels also have high levels of homocysteine (say: "hoe-moe-sis-teen"), an amino acid (a building block of protein) in the blood.
 If you have low vitamin B-12 and high homocysteine, you may have a higher risk of heart disease and stroke.

 Can I just take one multivitamin pill every day to raise a low vitamin B-12 level?

 No. Over-the-counter multivitamins do not contain enough vitamin B-12 to raise a low level.
 To get enough vitamin B-12, you will need to take special vitamin B-12 pills.